goodform/valkey-json/design.md

 ## QueryPath

-When updating, reading and deleting parts of json objects, we'll use path specifiers.
+When updating, reading and deleting parts of JSON objects, we'll use path specifiers.

 These too will have internal representation disconnected from their JSON path representation.